 - For example, if you are requesting records maintained in a Microsoft Excel database, you may elect to receive those records electronically, via email or on a computer disk, or to receive a printed copy of those records.

 - If we have questions about your request, please cooperate with staff's efforts to clarify the type of records that you are seeking or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.

-To request records from the Virginia Beach Sheriff’s Office, you may direct your request to Linda Richie.
-She can be reached at:
+To request records from the Virginia Beach Sheriff’s Office, you may direct your request to Professional Standards Office Capt.
+Joseph Bartolomeo Jr. He can be reached at:

 Virginia Beach Sheriff’s Office